If you own a home or rent an apartment, you may be able to relate to having a neighbor that is anything but neighborly.

 The potential tenant should have a solid work history and job tenure.

-There are different ways to determine if the person will be able to make the payments, just by taking a look at their monthly gross income.
+There are ways to determine if the potential tenant will be able to make the payments, just by taking a look at their monthly gross income.

 You can use either the 40x rule OR 30% rule.
 The math is different, but it’s the same result.